 - Disputes involving the principles of “bona vacantia” and “escheat” following the dissolution of companies.

-In this field, Chris has recently been instructed in:
+In addition, Chris has also been instructed in:

 - A claim by an administrator to recover possession of a property forming part of the deceased’s estate.

-- A contested application for the removal of a caveat.
+- Contested applications for the removal of caveats.

 - Contested applications for the removal of executors and protectors.

 - A dispute regarding the validity and construction of will trusts for charitable purposes.

 - A claim against an independent administrator alleging failure to administer the estate properly.

 Chris is a co-author of “Drafting Trusts and Will Trusts: A Modern Approach” (Sweet & Maxwell; 15th ed.), forming part of an editorial team led by James Kessler KC.
 Copies of this textbook, praised for its clear explanations and emphasis on plain English drafting, are available for purchase here.

 In addition, Chris contributed the “Claims Against Professionals” chapter to the Contentious Estates course run by the Society of Trusts and Estates Practitioners (STEP)”.

 - BA (Hons) (First Class), Magdalen College, Oxford (2012).